What Are Biosimilars?

 694 million

-days of patient biosimilar therapy since 2015 as of September 20235
+days of patient biosimilar therapy since 2015 as of a September 2023 report5

 Estimate: Association Accessible Medicine Report 2023